 5) HSUS regularly contributes more to its own pension plan than it does to pet shelters.
 An analysis of HSUS’s tax returns determined that HSUS funneled $16.3 million to its executive pension plan between 1998 and 2009—over $1 million more than HSUS gave to pet shelters during that period.

 6) The pet sheltering community believes HSUS misleads Americans.
 According to a nationally representative poll of 400 animal shelters, rescues, and animal control agencies, 71 percent agree that “HSUS misleads people into thinking it is associated with local animal shelters.”
 Additionally, 79 percent agree that HSUS is “a good source of confusion for a lot of our donors.”

 7) While it raises money with pictures of cats and dogs, HSUS has an anti-meat vegan agenda.
 Speaking to an animal rights conference in 2006, HSUS’s then vice president for farm animal issues stated that HSUS’s goal is to “get rid of the entire [animal agriculture] industry” and that “we don’t want any of these animals to be raised and killed.”

-7. Given the massive size of its budget, HSUS does relatively little hands-on care for animals.
-While HSUS claims it provides direct care to more animals than any other animal protection group in the US, most of the “care” HSUS provides is in the form of spay-neuter assistance.
-In fact, local groups that operate on considerably slimmer budgets, such as the Houston SPCA, provide direct care to just as many or more animals than HSUS does.
+8) Given the massive size of its budget, HSUS does relatively little hands-on care for animals.
+While HSUS claims it “saves” more animals than any other animal protection group in the US, most of the “care” HSUS provides is in the form of spay-neuter assistance.
+In fact, local groups that operate on considerably slimmer budgets, such as the Houston SPCA, provide direct care to more animals than HSUS does.